BYUCS452F2020/white_chapel_helper/README.md

 # white_chapel_helper
 This repo creates and manages a database that helps users win a popular board game "Letters from White Chapel".
 "Letters from White Chapel" is a one vs. many game where cops try to track down a criminal (Jack the Ripper specifically).
 The cops know where Jack starts every round, and try to move towards where they think Jack could be going.
 A nerd like you and me will quickly recognize the game map as a graph of nodes.
 It is therefore my proposal to use graph theory and a database to create a helper for players.
 Using our helpful analysis should greatly increase the chance of winning.
+Experienced gamers will enjoy this app because they can almost guarantee a win, and new gamers will love it because it greatly reduces the complexity of the game giving them time to enjoy themselves.

 Team
 I am lookoing for one (maybe two) others to join my team